frasermarlow/singer-getting-started/README.md

 ![](https://www.stitchdata.com/images/singer-getting-started-guide/singer-getting-started-guide_7.jpg)

 Congratulations — if you made it this far, you have succeeded in getting a Singer tap up and running.
+You should see your newly created .csv files in your `autopilot-export` folder by running

+`$ ls -la`

 If you'd like to build your own tap, read [this post by developer Jeff Huth](https://www.stitchdata.com/blog/how-to-build-a-singer-tap-infographic/).